atlas0fd00m/CanCat/README.md

 ```

 `>>>` and `In [#]:` are used interchangeably in this instruction guide.

 `>>>` is the default interactive python prompt, and commands using this prompt will use the `CANalysis` object.

 `In [#]:` is the ipython prompt, and commands using this prompt will begin with the `c` object.

-Otherwise, the commands for CanCat will look the same.
+Other than the different in prompt type, the commands for CanCat will look the same.

 ## Getting Started
 ### Pinging your CAN-transceiver
-To see if CanCat is communicating correctly with your computer and the connected CAN-transceiver, you can use the `ping()` command.
+To see if CanCat is communicating correctly with your computer and the connected CAN-transceiver, use the `ping()` command.

 ```python
 In [1]: c.ping()